-34 35 Because they were going to be kicking up all the dirt and all the contamination was going to float back 36 out again.
+Because they were going to be kicking up all the dirt and all the contamination was going to float back out again.

-38 "Tom Koenig stated that PFOA contamination is a controversial subject.
+"Tom Koenig stated that PFOA contamination is a controversial subject.
 It is not known how much impact low levels cause.
 He is concerned about unnecessarily raising red flags.
-Lower property amplify.
+Lower property values will achieve the same end.
+NHDES already sent a letter, which the Town is not required to amplify.
 Alastair Millns was not convinced that this is a serious issue.
-It is the purview of NHDES 41
+It is the purview of NHDES and not the Planning Board.
+The effect on construction is an OSHA issue.
+Lynn Christensen agreed."